5 Steps to Creating a Successful Contingent Workforce Management Program

 Proactively stock your marketplace by using recruiters who know where to find and how to interact with independent workers.
 Independent contractors typically have to go through a staffing company to land work with large enterprises—recruiters should sell the benefits of being able to directly interact with your organization by joining your marketplace.
 By taking a talent-first approach, you will be able to more easily garner internal support from managers who will be excited about a group of high-quality talent that they can easily access.

-3. Take Managers Needs Into Account
+3. Take Managers’ Needs into Account

 When creating a program, it is important to keep in mind that many managers will either be unfamiliar with using independent talent or have existing relationships with staffing companies that need to be amended.
 It is therefore important to make the direct sourcing process as simple as possible.

 Avoid having managers navigate multiple systems, processes, or groups to meet their talent needs.
 Instead, expect to do a bit of hand-holding at the beginning.
 Monitor the process, identify issues, and remove any barriers inhibiting adoption.
-Implementing a new program is complex; guide managers towards success so they can see the benefits of the program and champion it.
+Implementing a new program is complex; guide managers toward success so they can see the benefits of the program and champion it.

-4. Rely on Technology to A Point
+4. Rely on Technology (to a Point)

-While matching algorithms can help narrow a pool of a talent for a specific role, incorporating a human element—a person who specializes in connecting talent with opportunities—will take your program to the next level.
+While matching algorithms can help narrow a pool of talent for a specific role, incorporating a human element—a person who specializes in connecting talent with opportunities—will take your program to the next level.
 Managers often have criteria in mind for a role that don’t make it into a job description or can’t easily be identified through a resume alone.

 5. Test and Adjust Before Launch